 No. The file system migration is a User setting just like enabling Android apps on Chromebooks.
 This means that the setting applies to managed accounts, not devices.

-First, you need to determine which categories your devices fall into.
-For example if you have ASUS Chromebook Flip C213 (newer 2017 device) and ASUS Chromebook C202SAs (older device), the Flip C213 won’t require any data migration to use Android apps whereas the C202SA will.
-You have a couple of options depending on which devices you want to enable Android apps:
+First determine which categories your devices fall into.
+For example, if you have ASUS Chromebook Flip C213 (newer 2017 device) and ASUS Chromebook C202SAs (older device), the Flip C213 won’t need any data migration for Android apps, but the C202SA will.

-- If you want Android apps on both devices, you enable Android apps on Chromebooks and set the file system migration to one of the options listed above.
+- If you want Android apps on both devices, enable Android apps on Chromebooks and set the file system migration to one of the options listed above.

-This article was last updated on March 12, 2018
+This article was last updated on April 26, 2018